ansien/ECS/README.md

 - Fully tested
 - Large focus on performance.
 Handles thousands of entities without a problem.
 - Simple API.
+- Component serialization and deserialization (for networking or storage purposes).
+- Used in multiple real-world applications.

 ## Installation